-The Fund intends to distribute any net income on or about mid-month for Class A, Class F, Class I and Class O units and on or about the end of each month for ETF units.
-The Fund also intends to distribute net capital gains at the end of each taxation year (normally December 15) for all units.
+The Fund intends to distribute any net income and net capital gains at the end of each taxation year (normally December 15).
 Subject to applicable securities legislation, all distributions paid on Class A, Class F, Class I and Class O units will be automatically reinvested in additional units unless the holder instructs the Fund to pay such distributions in cash, and all distributions paid on ETF units will be made in cash.